 If your background investigator were to come to your house unannounced what would they see in your yard and in your house?
 Do you keep things tidy or are you a mess?Social Media

 Do a checkup of your social media to ensure you are a positive person free of any racial or bias posts.
 Removing yourself from social media altogether is what many people looking to be police officers and even police officers in general do so that they are not tagged in things that can be looked at as being inappropriate.Mentor

-Find a Police Officer that would want to be your mentor and they can answer any questions that you may have about the job and the process to become a police officer.
+Find a Police Officer that works for a law enforcement agency that would want to be your mentor and they can answer any questions that you may have about the job and the process to become a police officer.

 Are you a Police Officer, Sheriff or State Trooper, Law Enforcement family member or friend check out our Custom Police Notebooks and Metal Police Uniform Pens here on our main website.

 Publishing significant Police related blog articles is not the only great thing we do.
 We manufacture, customize and personalize Custom Police Notebooks and Notepads for Police Officers and law enforcement agencies worldwide.

 What is a Police Officer or Peace Officer

 Understanding Miranda Rights in 5 minutes